cheminfo/nmrium-docs/docs/80_for-developers/40_teaching.md

 Only folders that contain an answer (file `structure.mol` as a molfile) will be processed.

+By default we expect that those jcamps contains only the processed data.
+If you would like to provide FID or FID + FT data please use the following convention:

+- 1h.fid.jdx
+- 1h.full.jdx

 ## Build the toc and publish on gh-pages

 The system is based on various JSON files that are build automatically thanks to a github action.
 This will be done automatically but you should check that